Phantom of the Opera in Broadway NYC: everything you need to know about the musical

 The Majestic Theater is one of the largest on Broadway with nearly 1,700 seats.
 Choose your seat carefully and make sure it's not too far from the stage!

-Which theater is The Phantom of the Opera playing at on Broadway?
+Which theater on Broadway is The Phantom of the Opera performed in?

-This classic is performed at the Majestic Theater, one of the oldest theaters on Broadway with nearly a century of history and, in my opinion, one of the most beautiful.
-It is considered a New York City landmark.
+This classic is performed at the Majestic Theatre, one of the oldest theaters on Broadway with nearly a century of history and, in my opinion, one of the most beautiful.
+It is considered a historic landmark in New York City.

-Did you know that the theater's stage was enlarged to accommodate the show's complex set design?
-Since then, the walking corpse has traveled the boards around the world: Madrid, Buenos Aires, Mexico...
-Bad bugs never die!
+Did you know that the theater's stage was enlarged to accommodate the show's complex set pieces?
+Subsequently, the walking corpse has traveled the boards of half the world: Madrid, Buenos Aires, Mexico...
+A bad bug never dies!

 Location of the Majestic Theater: 245 West 44th Street, between Broadway and 8th Avenue